Loading…

 | 21:00 | See guests off, end |

-A paper run sheet is hard to edit and share.
-Wedly has a run sheet tool where you add the morning and evening cues with times, then share it with your MC, photographer and family in one place — edit a time and it updates instantly, so the day stays on track.
+A paper run sheet is a pain to edit and share.
+Wedly has a run sheet tool where you add the morning and evening cues with times (or start from the web morning ceremony run sheet generator), then share it with your MC, photographer and family in one place — edit a time and it updates instantly, so the day stays on track.
 See also The Khan Maak Procession.

 A good schedule pins the auspicious times first and builds the rest around them, with a buffer in every segment and a coordinator keeping time.
 Whether it's the engagement, morning ceremony or reception, if everyone shares the same run sheet, the day flows.
 Plan it alongside your wedding checklist.